SimScaleGmbH/simscale-sdk-tutorial/tutorial/geometry_upload_and_import.rst

 In order to deal with geometry data and the related operations, the SDK offers the ``GeometryImportRequest`` object and the ``GeometryImportsApi`` module.
-We first define the relevant data for the CAD file, because the platform still doesn't know about the format, name, import options, etc., then use the ``GeometryImportsApi.import_geometry`` function:
+We first define the relevant data for the CAD file, because the platform still doesn't know about the format, name, import options, etc., of the file, and then use the ``GeometryImportsApi.import_geometry`` function call to start the import operation:

 .. code-block:: python